-- 1) No smoking signs are not displayed to the internal communal parts of the premises (stairwells). - 2) There are no communal or service cupboard doors that require mandatory signage. - 3) Fire escape directional signage is not installed due to simplicity of layout. - 4) Fire Action Notices are not displayed throughout the building due to simplicity of layout. - 5) Yellow LPG warning signs are not displayed.
+- 1) No smoking signs are displayed. - 2) There are no communal or service cupboard doors that require mandatory signage. - 3) Fire escape directional signage is not installed due to simplicity of layout. - 4) Fire Action Notices are not displayed throughout the building due to simplicity of layout. - 5) Yellow LPG warning signs are not displayed.
 (Refer to section 18)